 \begin{prop} Let $E$ and $F$ be satellite prime divisors (that means that give topological types).
 Let $V (h_E)$ be a curve associated to E and assume it has only one Puisseux pair (which means that $E$ is toric).
-The following are equivalent: \begin{enumerate} \item there is a $\delta$-constant deformation with generic topological type a curvetta for $E$ and special curve a curvetta for $F$; \item the inequality $\nu_E\leq \nu_F$. \end{enumerate} \end{prop}
+If the inequality $\nu_E\leq \nu_F$ holds, then there is a $\delta$-constant deformation with generic topological type a curvetta for $E$ and special curve a curvetta for $F$.

-\begin{proof} Let $(f_t)_t$ be a $\delta$-constant deformation as in (1).
-For $t\neq 0$, consider smooth branches $L_t$ with maximal contact with $V(f_t)$.
-They are branches associated to the free divisors which appear in the minimal model of $E$ and are maximal with respect to the domination order.
-Take the limit branch $L_0$.
-Let $\phi_t$ a family of biholomorphisms of $\CC^2,0)$ such that $\phi_t(L_t)=L_0$.
-Then, it is immediate that the image of $V(f_t)$ will be a family that fixes the free points.
-Then, applying Theorem \ref{theo:val_def}, we have (ii).